joramwessels/Ghost/README.md

 which closes its keyboard after a character has been added, enables player input in combination with the submit button below it.
 Turns are indicated by a small TextView stating the player's name, and the background color which changes along with the turns.
 *Game* also communicates with the back end to enable game progress.
-When the back end notifies the activity about a won game, *Game* changes to *Finish*, which merely states the winner in a TextView and enables the players to replay using a button, as well as showing some high score information.
+When the back end notifies the activity about a won game, *Game* changes to *Finish*, which merely states the winner in a TextView and enables the players to replay using a button.
+It also shows a ranked list of high scores and allows the user to scroll through them.

 A menu bar on top of the app helds a settings menu consisting of
   * language selection